Close Menu

 PART B PROVIDES THE FUNCTIONAL CRITERIA FOR THE SSA

-Part B of each listing provides the rules that the SSA uses to look at your mental condition.
+Part B of each listing provides the rules the SSA uses to examine at your mental condition.
 The SSA looks at your mental health using a rating scale.
-They do this in order to define how your mental condition limits your ability to function during a normal day and on the job.
+They do this in order to define how your mental illness limits your ability to function during a normal day and on the job.

 The reason they use a rating scale is to compare you with other people who do not have a mental condition.
 Also, they are looking at how your mental health affects you in a work setting.